Lemon Law in KansasGet detailed Vehicle History Report in 3 Easy Steps

 The Kansas Lemon Law is there to protect consumers from getting stuck with defective vehicles by enforcing the warranties required on new cars.
 It also defines the terms of what constitutes a lemon and how a consumer can get a defective car replaced or refunded.

-In order to qualify as a lemon, the car must reach the defective status within one year of the purchase date.
+In order to qualify as a lemon, the car must reach the defective status within 1 year of the purchase date.
 The defect(s) must be major enough so that it "substantially impairs the use and value of the vehicle."

 The law does not cover smaller problems such as cosmetic defects, a bad radio, or malfunctioning air conditioner.
 The dealer is required to honor any warranty for these problems, but they will not qualify the vehicle for coverage under the Lemon Laws.